JereKuusela/valheim-expand_world/README.md

 ## Environments

 The file `expand_environments.yaml` sets the available weathers.
-Command `print_musics` can be used to print available musics.
+Command `ew_musics` can be used to print available musics.

 - name: Identifier to be used in other files.
 - particles: Identifier of a default environment to set particles.
 Required for new environments.